IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 I live in South East Indianapolis with my husband and two beautiful sons.
 They constantly inspire me to push forward and create my best work.
 My six year old is my biggest fan and critic and often enjoys creating along side me.
 I hope to pass on a love for art on to the next generation…so far so good.

-Visual Arts: Painting, Photography; Pastels and charcoal
+Visual Arts: Painting, Photography; term

 A lifetime resident of Tippecanoe County, Indiana, except for a 13-year sojourn to Michigan, I only realized the joy of painting and creating art works as a mature adult.
 As I was planning for my early retirement, I started some art lessons and quickly found I was immersed.
 When I joined the ranks of retired persons and could devote more time to painting, I found that while occupied with my new passion, everyday cares disappeared and ills of the heart were diminished.

-Graphic Arts; Visual Arts: Crafts, Painting, Sculpture
+Graphic Arts; Visual Arts: Crafts, Painting, Sculpture; term

 Machinist, Art and Design, Drawing, Painting, Sculpting.
 All facets of Art.